 Grand Light is restoring numerous historic pendant lights, ceiling lights, and wall sconces from the historic Oregon Supreme Court Building, home to the Oregon Supreme Court, Oregon Court of Appeals, and the Oregon Judicial Department, located in Salem, Oregon.

-This restoration project included a wide range of varying fixtures, including chandeliers, pendant lights, wall sconces, and ceiling lights.
+This restoration project included chandeliers, pendant lights, wall sconces, and ceiling lights.
 The existing finish on all the fixtures had deteriorated with numerous fixtures requiring a new custom metal oil finish.
-All electrical components would be replaced with UL listed products and...

 Grand Light is restoring several historic crystal chandeliers for use in the newly developed Hotel West & Main, incorporating a reimagined 146-year old restored fire house once home to the Washington Fire Company, and located in Conshohocken, PA.